 The surgery is generally performed under general or epidural anaesthesia.
 Starting out from the incision on the lower abdomen, we dissect the abdominal skin incising around the belly button if needed.
 The excess skin is removed, the abdominal wall is stitched up in the middle and the stretched skin is stitched to the lower abdomen.
 If the belly button was incised, we stitch it to its new place.
 After an abdominoplasty one or two drain tubes are always needed, which lead the serum or blood out which accumulate under the skin.
 These can be removed after one or two days.
 After the surgery, at least one or two days of hospitalization is necessary.
 Supportive abdominal binder or an abdominoplasty dressing is recommended for 6 weeks.
 It is especially important after the stitching up of the abdominal wall, as it relieves the stitches until inner scarring starts.
 The stitches are usually removed after two weeks.

 In view of the above, abdominoplasty can be an intervention of different degrees of severity.
 Therefore, the price of the surgery varies widely too.
 The need for a large surgical team, general anaesthesia or some nights of hospitalisation makes this surgical intervention one of the more expensive plastic surgeries.
-For approximate prices click here.
+Look for approximate prices here.